 \begin{theorem} Let $G = \{f_{\alpha(1)}, \dots, f_{\alpha(m)}\}$, $\deg(f_{\alpha(i)})=d_i$, be a $\mathcal{P}(J)$-marked basis and $I$ the ideal generated by $G$ in $\Sk$.
 We denote by $\beta_{0,j}^{(k)}$ the number of terms $x^\alpha \in \mathcal P(J)$ such that $\deg(x^\alpha)=j$ and $\min (x^\alpha) = x_k$ and set $D=\min_{x^\alpha \in \mathcal P(J)}\{i \mid x_i=\min(x^\alpha)\}$.
 Then $I$ possesses a finite free resolution

 of length $n - D$ where the ranks of the free modules are given by

 \end{theorem}

 \begin{proof} According to Theorem \ref{thm:markedschreyer}, $G_{\Syz}$ is a $\mathcal{P}(U)$-marked basis for the module $\Syz_1(I)$, with $U$ as in Lemma \ref{lem:syzmarkedset}.
 Applying the theorem again, we can construct a marked basis of the second syzygy module $\Syz_2(I)$ and so on.
 Recall that for every index $1\leq l\leq m$ and for every non-multiplicative variable $x_k\in \nmult{f_{\alpha(l)}}$ we have $\min(\Ht(S_{l;k})) = k > \min(\Ht(f_{\alpha(l)}))$.
 If $D$ is the index of the minimal variable appearing in a head term in $G$, then the index of the minimal variable appearing in a head term in $G_{\Syz}$ is $D+ 1$.
-This observation yields the length of the resolution \eqref{eq:freeres}.
-Furthermore $\deg(S_{k;i}) = \deg(f_{\alpha(i)})$, e.\,g.\ from the $i$-th to the $(i + 1)$th module the degree from the basis element to the corresponding syzygies grows by one.
+This observation gives an immediate formula to compute the length of the resolution \eqref{eq:freeres}.
+Furthermore $\deg(S_{k;i}) = \deg(f_{\alpha(i)})$, e.\,g.\ from the $i$-th to the $(i + 1)$-th module the degree from the basis element to the corresponding syzygies grows by one.

 The ranks of the modules follow from a rather straightforward combinatorial calculation.
 Let $\beta_{i,j}^{(k)}$ denote the number of generators of degree $j$ of the $i$-th syzygy module $\Syz_i(G)$ with minimal variable in the head term $x_k$ .
 By definition of the generators $S_{l; k}$, we find